 Adding CBD oil to frozen treats works best if you first add the oil to the “thicker” ingredients (like peanut butter, yogurt, etc) and then add in the liquid.
 If you mix it in well, and each treat is approximately the same size, you should get an even dosage of CBD per treat.

-Alternately, you can make a frozen treat mix, place individual portions in an ice cube tray, add the appropriate amount of oil to each “cube” and then mix it in.
+Alternately, you can make a frozen treat mix, place individual portions in an ice cube or candy-making tray, add the appropriate amount of oil to each “cube”, and then mix it in.